 As your kids grow, they outgrow toys.
-It may be hard to get rid of somethings that seems nostalgic, but they are just taking up space in your home.
+It may be hard to get rid of somethings that seem nostalgic, but they are just taking up space in your home.
 Go through old toys and games to make room for the new ones.
 Make sure pieces are included before donating.

 DAY 2 Kids Closets

-Donate any clothes that no longer fit or put them in a labeled storage bins for the next sibling or to give away to friends.
+Donate any clothes that no longer fit or put them in labeled storage bins for the next sibling or to give away to friends.

 DAY 3 Kids Drawers